 The Application Process

-Decisions about support for the next academic year will be made during the last half of Spring Semester.
+Decisions about support for the Autumn semester will be made by the end of Summer Semester.
 TAs who are hired will begin teaching Autumn Semester.

 It is not necessary to be a math major to be eligible for a TA position.
 Candidates must be available throughout Spring Semester for interviewing and training on campus.